shams-sam/shams-sam.github.io-master/_posts/2017-08-09-supervised-learning.md

 ### Supervised Learning
 Supervised learning is the machine learning task of **inferring a function from labeled training data**.
 The training data consist of a set of training examples.
 In supervised learning, each example is a pair consisting of an input object (typically a vector) and a desired output value (also called the supervisory signal).

 * **Regression**: When the target variable is **continuous**.
 Regression in supervised learning is different from regression in statistics.
-Also, **logistic regression** is a classification technique despite its name as its response variable is categorical.
+Also, **logistic regression** is a classification technique despite its name as originally it outputs the probability of belongingness to a class.
+It is converted in to a classification algorithm by applying a threshold on this probability output by the algorithm to convert it into binary classes.

   * **Example**: Given a picture of a person, predict the age on the basis of the given picture.